starzonmyarmz/iamdanielmarino.com/src/work/saving-and-sharing-reports.md

 ---
 title: Saving and Sharing Harvest Reports
-blurb: Elevating productivity and teamwork for Harvest users through improved reporting capabilities.
+blurb: Elevating productivity through improved reporting capabilities.
 order: 2
+tags: casestudy
 ---

 [Harvest](https://getharvest.com), a leading platform for time tracking and project management, identified a crucial need to improve its reporting module based on customer churn feedback.
 Customers expressed challenges in efficiently accessing and sharing personalized reports, leading to reduced meaningful interaction with the platform and an increased risk of churn.